MA, MPhil, PhD (Yale), MRIA, DLitt (NUI)

 Short Curriculum Vitae

-Professor Moran was awarded the Royal Irish Academy Gold Medal in the Humanities in 2012.
+Professor Moran was awarded the Royal Irish Academy Gold Medal in the Humanities in 2012 and was awarded the DLitt Degree by the National University of Ireland in 2013.

 Research Interests and Publications